Decorating for the holidays earlier could make you happier, study claims

 It even goes on to say putting up your holiday decorations early may make you happier.

-That’s right, Christmas lovers — break out the tinsel and string the popcorm!
+That’s right, Christmas lovers — break out the tinsel and string the popcorn!

 According to the Journal of Environmental Psychology, a study confirms that decorations are a “pathway to those old childhood magical emotions of excitement.”